-- Gross negligence
+- · Gross negligence

 - Repeated negligent acts

 - Embezzlement

 - Non-conformity with professional standards

 Once the investigation is initiated, the Enforcement Division will notify the licensee of the complaint.
 Included in the letter will be information on the nature of the violations being investigated and the specific information being requested.
 This could include producing documents, answering specific questions, or both.
 The letter will also provide specific information on where to send a response.
-In some instances this will be a specific Enforcement Division staff, while in other instances it may be a specific unit within the Enforcement Division.
+In some instances, this will be a specific Enforcement Division staff, while in other instances it may be a specific unit within the Enforcement Division.

 Generally, a licensee is given 30 days to submit a written response to any request from the CBA.
-The purpose of the investigation is to gather facts and make assessments of whether violations of the California Accountancy Act and CBA Regulations have occurred.
-Enforcement Division staff may make multiple requests during the course of the investigation to obtain all necessary and relevant facts and documentation.
+The purpose of the investigation is to gather facts and make assessments of whether violations of the Accountancy Act and CCR have occurred.
+Enforcement Division staff may make multiple requests during the investigation to obtain all necessary and relevant facts and documentation.

 The Enforcement Division will make contact via the licensee's address of record by certified and first-class mail.
-It is important that licenses maintain a current address of record to help ensure receipt of official documents from the CBA that could affect the licensee's license.
-The CBA website has an easy to complete address change request form that licensees may download and send to the CBA via facsimile or mail.
+Licensees are required to maintain a current address of record to help ensure receipt of official documents from the CBA that could affect the licensee's license.
+Licensees may update their address of record through their CBA Connect account.